PietroLiuzzo/makepdf/README.md

 encoded following the [Beta maṣāḥǝft Guidelines](https://betamasaheft.eu/Guidelines/) and inscriptions encoded following the [EpiDoc guidelines](https://epidoc.stoa.org/gl/latest/).
 While it is recommended that the input is uniform the package demonstrate both types of input usage together.
 Non relevant parts / steps can be omitted accordingly.

 ATTENTION!!
 RENDERING OF ATTRIBUTION OF SOURCES, which is available in the data IS currently INSUFFICIENT.
-This is not implemented in this demo application because it is easy enough to do for anyone.
+This is not implemented in this demo application because it is easy enough to do for anyone. ***Please see the included files for appropriate attribution of the sources included in the output.***

 The output produced follows most of the layout requirements of [Aethiopica](https://doaj.org/toc/2194-4024) and the Supplements to Aethiopica.
 Changing this settings is easy in the relevant `fo:` elements into the PDF.xql script.